 Burnaby Lake Overpass

-The new Burnaby Lake Overpass will create a north-south pedestrian crossing of the Trans-Canada Highway (Highway 1), providing access to regional trails and destinations within the city of Burnaby.
-Featuring a unique interlocking arch design, the bridge will serve as an iconic link for the region.
+The new Burnaby Lake Overpass creates a north-south pedestrian crossing of the Trans-Canada Highway (Highway 1), providing access to regional trails and destinations within the city of Burnaby.
+Featuring a unique interlocking arch design, the bridge serves as an iconic link for the region.

-At 95 meters long and 5 meters wide, the bridge features double intersecting parabolic steel arches spanning 62 metres in length.
-Construction of the new bridge will improve the connectivity for the trail networks of Burnaby’s three major parks, Burnaby Lake Regional Park, Deer Lake Park and Robert Burnaby Park.
+At 95 meters long and 5 meters wide, the bridge features double intersecting parabolic steel arches spanning 62 meters in length.
+The bridge measures 5.7 meters above the highway with a clear span of 72 meters.
+Construction of the new bridge improves connectivity for the trail networks of Burnaby’s three major parks, Burnaby Lake Regional Park, Deer Lake Park and Robert Burnaby Park.

 For the detailed design stage, the team conducted a supplementary geotechnical assessment of the selected location.
 This assessment consisted of a field exploration comprising sonic test holes supplemented with standard penetration tests (SPTs) for assessing in situ soil density and standpipe piezometers to obtain additional information regarding groundwater.

-Our team then presented recommendations for site preparation, temporary excavation, dewatering, interaction between proposed bridge and nearby infrastructures, as well as axial and lateral foundation design, and abutment slope stability assessment under both static and seismic conditions in accordance with Canadian bridge design regulations.
+Our team then presented recommendations for site preparation, temporary excavation, dewatering and interaction between the proposed bridge and nearby infrastructure.
+The presented solution included axial and lateral foundation design and abutment slope stability assessment under both static and seismic conditions in accordance with Canadian bridge design regulations.

-Finally, during the value engineering stage, our experts collaborated to design a customized single span, steel thrust arch pedestrian bridge design.
-The EXP team continues to contribute to this project during the current construction stage.
+Finally, during the value engineering stage, our team collaborated with the design team on the customized single-span, steel thrust arch bridge design.

 Building an active transportation network